Best Rooftop Bars in London

 Situated on the 14th floor of the Dorsett City Hotel in Aldgate and nestled among skyscrapers, Jin Bo Law boasts ones of the finest views in the City, with the Gherkin so close you could almost touch it and the Shard looming impressively behind.

 The interiors are no less eye-catching, with its sleek, geometric bar, and the spot has become famous for the giant golden pineapple that adorns the walls and spreads across the ceiling.
-Their inventive cocktail list is all Asian-inspired, with offerings like the Jin Bo Lada, a mix of Mount Gay dark rum, Kalani Coconut rum, punch purée, rice milk and pineapple juice.
+Their inventive cocktail list is all Asian-inspired, with offerings like the Jin Bo Nana, a tropical blend of Mount Gay Eclipse Rum, Cointreau and their in-house Jin Bo Law winterberry puree, made with blended raspberry, blackberry, coconut, banana and pineapple.

 Dorsett City Hotel, 9 Aldgate High Street, City of London, EC3N 1AH